You are visitor since

 Our Publications

 Many older TEA publications are now available for free download on our publications page.
-This includes all back issues of our annual seasonal summary other than the two most recent issues -- over 2,000 pages of observations spanning more than 30 years.
-Copies of our Ontario Insects newsjournal from 1994 to 2005 are also available.
+This includes all back issues of our annual seasonal summary (Ontario Lepidoptera), other than the two most recent issues -- over 2,000 pages of observations spanning more than 35 years.
+Copies of our newsletter (Ontario Insects) from 1994 to 2020 are also available.

 Our Association